 Build Your Self-Confidence

 Narcissistic mothers inflict a core wound on a growing boy's self-confidence and a paranoid world-view that can last long into adulthood.
 The good news though is that the core beliefs behind narcissism are false.
 Expressing your feelings cleanly will generally lead to greater acceptance, not more rejection.
-People aren't out to get you.
-The world we experience is a reflection of the unhealed wounds in our unconscious mind; heal those wounds and our whole world changes.
+People aren't out to get you; they actually want to help and give you what you want if you are open to asking for your needs to be met with an adult energy.
+The adult world we experience is a reflection of the unhealed childhood wounds still stuck in our unconscious mind; heal those wounds and our whole experience of the world changes.

 Let go of the fear, anxiety, cynicism and paranoia that drove your mother's narcissism and learn to build your own sense of self-confidence where you can live the life of your dreams without her, or anyone else's, approval.
-Check out Melanie Evans' Narcissistic Abuse Recovery Program for an even more complete program for recovering from a narcissistic mother.
+Check out Melanie Evans' Narcissistic Abuse Recovery Program for a complete program for recovering from a narcissistic mother.

 Recovering from the damage done by a narcissistic mother is one of the most challenging tasks we can face because the emotional scars from having an emotionally unavailable primary care-giver in infancy can go deep into our nervous systems.
 Often other members of the family have also been affected but may be too afraid to face the truth; which is why your siblings and father are unlikely to be much help in your recovery, despite the negative consequences she had on them too.

 In some cases it may be necessary to cut contact with your mother for a period of time, which is likely to incur the wrath of siblings who are in denial of the impact their mother has had on them, and too afraid to take such action themselves.
 As a result, the first person in a family to stand up to a narcissistic mother tends to feel very isolated.